 |End of employment||Select how entitlements are to be calculated when the employee leaves.
 Choose whether the employee should receive their full entitlement if they leave the company in the first half of the year (i.e. Termination date shouldn't reduce entitlements) or if their entitlement is to be prorated (on a monthly basis).
 If the employee leaves the company in the second half of the year after more than six months of employment, they always receive their full entitlement.|

 In the final step, you define whether leave entitlements are to be increased depending on employees’ length of service with the company.
 Select Yes to enable the function, and then enter the number of extra days per year of employment from the hire date.
 You have the option to enter any number of policies here.

 Extra days of leave accrue on each anniversary of an employee’s hire date by default.
-If you create an Extra days policy which stipulates Add 1 extra day(s) 1 year(s) after the hire date, an employee who joined the company on 01.10.2017 would be entitled to one additional day of leave exactly one year later, i.e. from 01.10.2018.
+If you create an extra days policy that stipulates Add 1 extra day(s) 1 year(s) after the hire date, an employee who joined the company on 01.10.2018 would be entitled to one additional day of leave exactly one year later, i.e. from 01.10.2019.

-Tick the checkbox Grant extra days with the start of next entitlement period to define a different date as the reference date on which the entitlement is to accrue instead of the hire date.
-In the example shown, the employee would receive an additional leave day from 01.01.2019.
+The Grant extra days with the start of next entitlement period checkbox allows you to define the start date of the next entitlement period as the reference date on which the entitlement is to accrue instead of the hire date.
+In the example shown, the employee would receive an additional leave day from 01.01.2020.

 Refer to the article on Best Practices: Accrual Policies for examples of commonly used settings.

 Once you assign an accrual policy to employees, you can click on the policy name in Settings > Absences to find out how many employees are currently subject to the relevant policy.